markoboger/SeapalAndroidApp/README.md

 BaseDrawerActivity
 ------------------

-This Activity is responible for the drawer navigation menu.
+This Activity is responsible for the drawer navigation menu.
 All other Activities should extend this Activity in order to enable the drawer navigation.

 Logbook